 Beyond this initial description, I don’t want to reveal anymore of the plot.
 Hell, I’m kinda unsure if I should have revealed as much as I did just there.
 The simple reason for this is because Legion has so much more to offer than just this initial plot.
 There are twists and turns that I had no idea were coming, characters made choices that felt logical and true to life (which is a strange thing to say about a show about a dude who can read minds, I know) and it is unapologetic as fuck!!
 If you aren’t giving this show your absolute 100% attention, you will get lost!!
 Seriously, don’t have this on in the background!!
 Give it the time and devote yourself to it!
-At eight hours worth of content, that isn’t a big ask.
+At eight hours of content, that isn’t a big ask.

 So what can I tell you about this gem of a show?
 Well first off, the acting is impeccable.
 Dan Stevens has been an actor on the rise for years ever since his days in Downtown Abbey (my parents tell me it’s great) and here, he really gets to show off his acting talent.
-His accent is perfect and never wavers, his physicality is brilliant, the slight mannerisms that he develops for David are endearing and not cringeworthy.
+His accent is perfect and never wavers, his physicality is brilliant, and the slight mannerisms that he develops for David are endearing and not cringeworthy.
 He’s instantly likeable and charming and I really cared about his struggles throughout each episode.
 He has great chemistry with his co-stars and you can tell he’s clearly enjoying being part of this production.
 In short, he’s fucking perfect.
 And I may have developed a slight man crush on him.